seqeralabs/nf-k8s-best-practices/README.md

 ### Accessing your PVC

 Nextflow and all of its tasks store everything on your PVC.
-You can use “nextflow kuberun login -v <pvc>” to browse your PVC for debugging purposes.
+You can use `nextflow kuberun login -v <pvc>` to browse your PVC for debugging purposes.
 This command is simply a shortcut for creating a pod with the PVC attached.
-Alternatively, you can just exec into any running workflow pod, for example “kubectl exec -it <run-name> – bash”.
+Alternatively, you can just exec into any running workflow pod, for example `kubectl exec -it <run-name> – bash`.

 ### Using kuberun